ConductionNL/docudesk/website/docs/features/document-reporting.md

 - Detection accuracy depends on Presidio's recognition capabilities
 - Some context-specific PII may not be detected without custom recognizers
 - Very large documents may require additional processing time
 - Image-based documents require OCR before analysis (not included)
+- Pagination is limited to 20 items per page by default (configurable)